zalando/dress-code/README.md

 Used by Zalando Brand Solutions department to solve the challenge of consistency between multiple apps.

-We open source the project because we think that can be a good example of how collaboration between UX Designers and Developers can be enhanced with the help of technology.
+We open sourced the project because we think it's a good example of how collaboration between UX Designers and Developers is enhancing consistency and user experience with the help of technology.

 If you wanna know more about the history and the process behind this project you might be interested in [this article](https://tech.zalando.com/blog/dress-code-an-in-house-style-guide-for-zalandos-solution-center/).